legluondunet/MyLittleLutrisScripts/Diablo II/README.md

 ### Description:
 Play "Diablo II" digital edition on Linux!
 ### Technical notes:
-- This script will download "Diablo II" 1.14b from official Blizzard servers in English, French, Italian, German, Spanish, Polish, Russian
+- This script will download "Diablo II" 1.14b from official Blizzard servers in English, French, Italian, German, Spanish and Polish
 - Included latest 1.14d  update
 - You will need to provide a valid key during install
 - Using d2dx graphic wrapper for better stability and performance